YuvalBar-or/OOP-Task2/README.md

 ### CustomExecuter
-this class extends ThreadPoolExecutor class. <br />

- CustomExecutor uses a PriorityBlockingQueue to hold the MyFuture tasks, this queue is able to hold a collection of tasks and orders them based on the priority of each task.
-It also keeps track of the number of tasks for each priority using an array priorityCounts.
+this class extends ThreadPoolExecutor class. <br /> it uses a PriorityBlockingQueue to hold the NewFuture tasks, this queue is able to hold a collection of tasks and orders them based on the priority of each task. <br />

-The class has four constructors: A default constructor that creates a new thread pool with the number of available processors in the system and a default PriorityBlockingQueue and defines some properties such as core pool size, maximum pool size and keep-alive time.
-It overrides the newTaskFor method from ThreadPoolExecutor to return a MyFuture object for a new task, this method is used to create new instances of MyFuture for the ThreadPoolExecutor to use when a new task is submitted.
-It also has three methods that are used to submit a task to the thread pool:

-submit(Task task): which is used to submit a Task object to the thread pool and increments the priority count submit (Callable task, TaskType taskType): which is used to submit a Callable task with a TaskType object to the thread pool submit (Callable task): which is used to submit a Callable task with TaskType object is set to OTHER It also has two methods: getCurrentMax() which returns the current maximum priority count. gracefullyTerminate() which calls the shutdown() method of the ThreadPoolExecutor to terminate the thread pool.
-It also overrides the beforeExecute method to decrement the priority count of the task before it is executed.
-This CustomExecutor allows to schedule and execute the tasks according to the priority assigned to them and it also allows tracking the number of tasks for each priority
+ method in the class:
+ * constructor
+ * getCurrentMax()
+ * newTask(Task task): returns a new future for a task
+ * submitTask(Task task) : is used to submit tasks to the ThreadPoolExecutor.
+ * submit(Task task): used to submit a Task object to the thread pool and increments the priority count.
+ * submit (Callable task, TaskType taskType): which is used to submit a Callable task with a TaskType object to the thread pool.
+ * submit(Callable<T> callable): he function creates a Task from the callable and  default priority which is OTHER(3) and activate the submitTask on them.
+ * gracefullyTerminate() :function that shuts down the ThreadPoolExecutor and making the isShutdown flag true so that you cant submit more tasks to the ThreadPoolExecutor.

 ## UML
 ![Picture2](https://user-images.githubusercontent.com/118693941/212294438-40b3f918-21cd-4f3f-83cb-6db0e7687be3.png)